 With a cast of thousands and a legacy that encompasses nearly four centuries, experience the extravagant, once-a-decade Passion Play, held in the quaint Bavarian village of Oberammergau.
 Our custom itinerary blends remarkable history with stunning scenery, featuring a five-night deluxe cruise along the Danube River, two nights in the idyllic Bavarian Alps and two nights in Munich.
 Visit four countries—Hungary, Slovakia, Austria and Germany—where highlights include the delightful cities of Budapest, Vienna, Bratislava and Salzburg.
-Pre- and post-tour extensions to Budapest and Munich are also planned.

-Days 1 and 2
+days 1 - 2

 Depart the U.S. for Budapest, Hungary’s historic capital.
 Upon arrival, embark your exclusively chartered, deluxe, small river ship, and attend the Captain’s Welcome Reception and dinner. (r,d)

 Austrian‑born, nevertheless the “most Hungarian Habsburg,” Archduke Joseph is credited with creating in Budapest an imperial capital that rivaled Vienna.
 The embankments of the centuries‑old twin cities of Buda and Pest, facing each other across the Danube, and the famous Buda Castle Quarter are a designated UNESCO World Heritage Site.
 Begin your tour in Pest to see the iconic, neo-Gothic limestone Parliament Building, built between 1884 and 1904 on the river’s banks.
 Pass through Heroes’ Square and admire the monuments honoring the Magyar chiefs who conquered Hungary in A.D.
 896. See the 19th‑century, neo‑Renaissance Hungarian State Opera House, one of the most beautiful performing arts venues in